The Providence of God: Confidence of the Wrong Being Rightened

 5. How does the Book of Esther, in particular, highlight the sovereign providence of God in relationship to evil?
 (Read the book as necessary.)

-6. Can you trust God to work out a greater plan that undermines the presence of evil in this world, which perhaps has negatively impacted your life?
+6. Can you trust God to work out a more excellent plan that undermines the presence of evil in this world, which perhaps has negatively impacted your life?
 Explain.

 For Further Study